“I don’t… what do you mean?” Brandon asked slowly. “I’m only… I wouldn’t have any better ideas than you do…”

 “WHAT?!”
 Brandon screamed jumping away.
 “You’re expecting me to go in there?”

-Hal shifted in his chair and murmured, “Y’ was never really good about convincing.”
+Hal shifted in the grassy ground and murmured, “Y’ was never really good about convincing.”

 “And when I do?”